jaiswalaj/OpenYmir/README.md

 OpenYmir allows you to perform CRUD operations on Networks, Subnets, Routers, Servers, Security Groups, and Floating IPs.
 Some key highlights of the operations which can be performed using OpenYmir API calls are as follows:-

-- Create, List, Retrieve, Delete, Start and Stop a Server
+- Create, List, Retrieve, Delete, Rename, Start and Stop a Server
 - Allocate Floating IP to a Server
 - Delete a Network completely and safely ( i.e. deleting Servers on the Network but not Routers)
 - Provide proper Exceptions in case of any failure